d1b1/node-braque/README.md

 project grow out of the patterns in the ajaxorg/node-github project.
 This projects lets a developer implement all or parts of other APIs without the need for more API specific packages.

+Goals:
+* Fewer API specific NPM dependencies.
+* Standardized HTTP/HTTPS best practices for external APIs.
+* Easier to share API version with consumers.
+* Smaller codebases on Heroku.

+### Available APIs
+The following is a list of APIs available in in the APIS folder.

+* Github v 3.0 API
+* Twitter v 1.1 API

+If you have an API file to add feel free to email or make a pull request.

 ### Install
 To install this package use the following